-We use cutting-edge digital imaging technology to assess your eyes.
+Our [location name=’location’] optometrists use cutting-edge digital imaging technology to assess your eyes.
 Many eye diseases, if detected at an early stage, can be treated successfully without total loss of vision.
 Your retinal Images will be stored electronically.
 This gives the eye doctor a permanent record of the condition and state of your retina.

-This is very important in assisting your Optometrist to detect and measure any changes to your retina each time you get your eyes examined, as many eye conditions, such as glaucoma, diabetic retinopathy and macular degeneration are diagnosed by detecting changes over time.
+This is very important in assisting our optometrist to detect and measure any changes to your retina each time you get your eyes examined, as many eye conditions, such as glaucoma, diabetic retinopathy and macular degeneration are diagnosed by detecting changes over time.

 The advantages of digital imaging include:

 - Provides detailed images of your retina and sub-surface of your eyes

 - Provides instant, direct imaging of the form and structure of eye tissue

 A visual field test measures the range of your peripheral or “side” vision to assess whether you have any blind spots (scotomas), peripheral vision loss or visual field abnormalities.
 It is a straightforward and painless test that does not involve eye drops but does involve the patient’s ability to understand and follow instructions.